 Regular and ongoing education regarding domestic violence, dating violence, sexual assault, and stalking is available for all members of the University community.
-The VIP Center offers both online and interactive training sessions for students and conducts Green Dot bystander intervention training for faculty and staff.
+The VIP Center offers interactive training sessions for students on the topic of Consent, healthy relationships, and how to help a loved one.
 The Title IX Coordinator, or designee, offers training on Discrimination and Harassment, including Title IX, regularly for new employees, in the Supervision curriculum, and for employees and any units upon request.